ScratchMom/esb-demo/usecase3/Readme.md

 | Data Service Namespace | http://employees.us.wso2.com |
 | Data Service Name | EmployeesDataService |

+When you go to newly created EmployeesDataService Dashboard under operations you can see that five default operations automatically created when the data service was generated based on the data source we created earlier.
+We can use them for our usecase without having to define new queries and operations.

-Note: Sample data service configuration [EmployeesDataService.dbs](DSS321/repository/deployment/server/dataservices/EmployeesDataService.dbs) is attached for your reference only.
+*Note: Sample data service configuration [EmployeesDataService.dbs](DSS321/repository/deployment/server/dataservices/EmployeesDataService.dbs) is attached for your reference only.*

 WSO2 Identity Server 5.0.0 - Getting the access_token
 -----------------------------------------------------